kubecd/kubecd/README.md

  1. commit and push all changes
  2. update the `__version__` attribute in [`kubecd/__init__.py`](kubecd/__init__.py)
- 3. run `python setup.py release` - this will make a Git tag and push, which will kick off the actual release process driven by `cloudbuild-release.yaml`
+ 3. run `python setup.py release` - this will make and push a Git tag, which will kick off the actual release process driven by `cloudbuild-release.yaml`